Ford Model T: Diverse applications

 When the Model T was designed and introduced, the infrastructure of the world was quite different from today's.
 Pavement was a rarity except for sidewalks and a few big-city streets.
 (The meaning of the term "pavement" as opposed to "sidewalk" comes from that era, when streets and roads were generally dirt and sidewalks were a paved way to walk along them.)
 Agriculture was the occupation of many people.
 Power tools were scarce outside factories, as were power sources for them; electrification, like pavement, was found usually only in larger towns.
 Rural electrification and motorized mechanization were embryonic in some regions and nonexistent in most.
 Henry Ford oversaw the requirements and design of the Model T based on contemporary realities.
 Consequently, the Model T was (intentionally) almost as much a tractor and portable engine as it was an automobile.
 It has always been well regarded for its all-terrain abilities and ruggedness.
 It could travel a rocky, muddy farm lane, cross a shallow stream, climb a steep hill, and be parked on the other side to have one of its wheels removed and a pulley fastened to the hub for a flat belt to drive a bucksaw, thresher, silo blower, conveyor for filling corn cribs or haylofts, baler, water pump, electrical generator, and many other applications.
 One unique application of the Model T was shown in the October 1922 issue of Fordson Farmer magazine.
 It showed a minister who had transformed his Model T into a mobile church, complete with small organ.

 During this era, entire automobiles (including thousands of Model Ts) were hacked apart by their owners and reconfigured into custom machinery permanently dedicated to a purpose, such as homemade tractors and ice saws.
 Dozens of aftermarket companies sold prefab kits to facilitate the T's conversion from car to tractor.
-The Model T had been around for a decade before the Fordson tractor became available (1917–18), and many Ts had been converted for field use.
+The Model T had been around for a decade before the Fordson tractor became available (1917–18), and many Ts were converted for field use.
 (For example, Harry Ferguson, later famous for his hitches and tractors, worked on Eros Model T tractor conversions before he worked with Fordsons and others.)
 During the next decade, Model T tractor conversion kits were harder to sell, as the Fordson and then the Farmall (1924), as well as other light and affordable tractors, served the farm market.
 But during the Depression (1930s), Model T tractor conversion kits had a resurgence, because by then used Model Ts and junkyard parts for them were plentiful and cheap.